 The Osher Lifelong Learning Institute at the University of Oregon (OLLI-UO) is part of a national network of over 120 programs designed to engage seasoned adults in the continued pursuit of knowledge.
-OLLI-UO is an intellectual and social community of engaged adult learners with two sites: Central Oregon and Eugene/Springfield.
+OLLI-UO is an intellectual and social community of engaged adult learners with three program sites: Central Oregon, Eugene/Springfield, and Northwest Oregon.

 Over 800 members participate in a wide variety of lectures, courses, peer-led study and discussion groups, educational tours and field trips, and shared interest groups.
 An annual or six-month fee unlocks access to program offerings in fall, winter, spring, and summer terms.

 These learning experiences are led by OLLI-UO members, independent scholars, community experts, and current or retired university faculty in an informal classroom setting.
 Program design and curriculum are determined locally at each site.
 OLLI-UO is open to all interested adults; a previous affiliation with the University of Oregon is not a requirement to participate.

 OLLI-UO is a program of the University of Oregon's Continuing and Professional Education.